 Colorectal Cancer: Surgery

-may be done.
-Which type you have depends on the type of cancer, where it is, and how much it has spread.
+depend on the type of cancer, where it is, and how much it has spread.
 Other factors,

-You've had a colonoscopy, but your healthcare provider could not completely remove
+You've had a colonoscopy, but your healthcare provider could not remove all of the

 You've had a polyp completely or partly removed, and that polyp has invasive cancer